scoknig/personal-site/content/_index.md

 Hi there.
 I'm Scott Knight, a Data Automation Engineer in Houma, LA.

-Having been a software & data engineer for some time I've realized that I like to keep things simple.
+Having written loads of complex software for clients through the years as a software & data engineer, I like to keep things simple.

 In creating this site as my own little slice of the internet, I have taken [inspiration from several sources](/inspiration/) in striving to keep this site as simple as practical.